rickyH/product-selection/README.md

 Visit [http://localhost:5000](http://localhost:5000) to view the application

 ### Setting the customerID cookie
-On the home page there are two buttons that set the customerID, this is a requirement for the product page.
+On the home page there are two buttons that will set the customerID, this is a requirement for the product page.

 ## Remaining tasks
 * Create a production version (not use a webkit-dev-server).
 * Fix webkit loaders to allow sass @import.
+* Fade in page when loading is true to avoid flicker.
 * Add a method for removing an item from the basket
 * Make the application stylesheets fully responsive.
 * Resolve npm dependencies errors.
 * Run the API tests on another port.
 * Add a config file for the location and port settings.
-** Update Helmet meta/title for each page.
+* Update Helmet meta/title for each page.
-** Hide UI when state is set to loading (Show Spinner).
+* Hide UI when state is set to loading (Show Spinner).
-** Tidy and Comment.
+* Tidy and Comment.
-** Fix all linting issues.
+* Fix all linting issues.
-** Add Upgrade Guide.